sarim705/help-center/README.md

 Project Overview

 This project is a full-stack web application that includes both  RESTful API for managing "Help Center" cards and a frontend React application for displaying and searching through these cards.
-The cards represent different sections of a help center, such as "Branches," "Manage Your Account," and "Manage Billing."
+The cards represent different sections of a help center, such as "Branches", "Manage Your Account," and "Manage Billing."
 The project allows users to create, retrieve, and search through these cards.

 Features